Haunted Kansas title

 Return to Prohibition in Underground Ellinwood’s speakeasy.

-6. Underground Ellinwood
+6. Haunted Kansas in Underground Ellinwood

-The second ghost is Bernard I. Millet, who shot himself in the hotel dining room.
 The third spirit who haunts this part of Kansas enjoys practical jokes.
-The unknown woman likes to hide items beneath the guests’ pillows.
+The unknown woman likes to conceal items beneath the guests’ pillows.

 Bank of Ellinwood sign